Skip to content

 I can't assist with that request.

 Relative paths in file_path are resolved against the server's current working directory, not the client's.
-For portable setups, use absolute paths or rely on the server defaults (see below).
+Use absolute paths for portable deployments or rely on server defaults (see below).

 Server defaults

-If a canned-response or guardrail node is created with no string_storage param and no inline response_N / pattern_N params, the server falls back to a file the operator has configured in server-config.json.
-This is a server-admin fallback — client workflows should create a storage explicitly via CreateStringStorageRequest (inline or file_path) rather than rely on operator defaults:
+If a canned-response or guardrail node is created with no string_storage param and no inline response_N / pattern_N params, the server falls back to a file configured in server-config.json:

-• default_guardrail_patterns_path — default patterns for guardrail nodes (regex, matched case-insensitively).
+• default_guardrail_patterns_path — default patterns (List kind, regex).

 Resolution order